hoainv1807/Docker-Ubuntu-XFCE-VNC/README.md

 ### `Dockerfile`
 Contains instructions to:
-- Install essential packages (e.g., Xfce, TightVNC, noVNC).
+- Install essential packages (e.g., Xfce, TightVNC).
 - Configure the environment and clean up to reduce the image size.

 ### `entrypoint.sh`